 So yes, overall, GBP is GOOD for SEO…

-When it’s done right that is and the words “when it’s done right” are very important here because if it’s not done right, the following cons can happen:
+And again, when it’s done right that is and the words “when it’s done right” are very important here because if it’s not done right, the following cons can happen:

 1) If the person writing on your site, is using duplicate content, they are messing up your site’s SEO.